Getting your claim reviewed

 You should seek legal advice if you're not happy with decisions based on the principles described below.

-De minimis is a legal principle which means that matters that are small-scale can be considered for exemption from a rule or requirement.
+This is based on the legal principle of ‘de minimis’ which means that small scale or minor matters may be exempted from a rule or requirement.